 CHRIS MACPHERSON

-An experienced technology architect, design strategist, and builder of teams, products and strategies
+An experienced technology architect, design strategist, and builder of teams, products, and strategies

 ABOUT

-• Entrepreuneur
+• Entrepreneur

 • Design Strategist